Viewliner: Prototype cars

 The prototype Viewliner cars were assembled at Amtrak's Beech Grove Shops in Beech Grove, Indiana, in 1987–1988 from Budd components.
 Two sleeping cars (2300 and 2301) were built, as was one dining car (8400).
 These cars were tested on the Capitol Limited beginning in 1988.
 They were also tested on other trains, such as the Night Owl and the Auto Train.
 The prototypes were in regular service until 2002.

 The prototype Viewliner dining car, number 8400, was later rebuilt with stimulus funding and restored to revenue service in October 2011 and given the name Indianapolis.
 Originally a prototype dining car with experimental trucks built during the Viewliner design phase in the late 1980s, the car was completely rebuilt at Amtrak's Beech Grove Shops and currently serves on Eastern long distance trains.
 Information learned from building and using this car was applied to the dining cars included in the new order of Viewliner II cars.

-Both prototype sleepers were rebuilt into company inspection cars in the 2010's.
+Both prototype sleepers were rebuilt into company inspection cars in the 2010s.
 In March 2014, number 2301 (which had been renumbered to 62091 and renamed Eastern View) was converted into an inspection car and renumbered 10004 as well as given the name American View.
 This inspection car has rear-facing seats and a large glass window at the end that allows passengers to observe the tracks.
 American View is used by maintenance crews to visually inspect the tracks for defects and by the Amtrak president and other executives for official purposes.

 Number 2300 was rebuilt into a track-geometry car in October 2020.